-All the feedback tickets are displayed in list format on the left.
-Clicking on each one results in displaying more details on that particular ticket on the right side of the screen.
+All your feedback tickets from all your projects are displayed in list format on the left.
+Clicking on each one displays more detail on that particular ticket on the right.

-The key pain point we wanted to solve with Inbox was streamlining feedback so that product managers could view all the issues and comments at a glance, rather than having to jump from project to project to look into different tickets.
+The key pain point we solved with Inbox was streamlining feedback so that product managers could view all the issues and comments at a glance, rather than having to jump from project to project to look into different tickets.